-ROBERT RASKIND, Assistant in Surgery SAMUEL T. Ross, Assistant in Clinical Surgery W. Albert Sullivan, Assistant in Clinical Surgery

-- 1. Introduction to Surgery.-The purpose of this course is that it serves as a transition from the fundamental medical sciences to clinical medicine by a reconsideration of those subjects in pathology and physiology most frequently encountered by the student in Surgery 5.
+- WILBUR K. BRUBAKER, Assistant in Clinical Surgery HENRY M. COX, Assistant in Clinical Surgery CARL L. CRUTCHFIELD, Assistant in Clinical Surgery DENNIS B. FOX, Assistant in Clinical Surgery †JAMES C. GARDNER, Assistant in Clinical Surgery BEN HAGAN MARSHALL, Assistant in Clinical Surgery †TRAVIS H. MARTIN, Assistant in Clinical Surgery CARL S. McMurray, Assistant in Clinical Surgery †CLEO M. MILLER, Assistant in Clinical Surgery OSCAR G. NELSON, Assistant in Clinical Surgery GEORGE EDGAR PRYOR, JR., Assistant in Clinical Surgery SAMUEL T. ROSS, Assistant in Clinical Surgery RICHARD E. STRAIN, Assistant in Clinical Surgery †W. Albert Sullivan, Assistant in Clinical Surgery - 1.
+Introduction to Surgery.-The purpose of this course is that it serves as a transition from the fundamental medical sciences to clinical medicine by a reconsideration of those subjects in pathology and physiology most frequently encountered by the student in Surgery 5.
 Five hours a week during the third trimester of the second year.
 Dr. Brooks, Dr. Larsen and Dr. Daniel. - 2.
-PHYSICAL DIAGNOSIS IN SURGERY.-The object of this course is to instruct the students in those methods of physical diagnosis particularly referable to surgical diseases.
+Physical Diagnosis in Surgery.-The object of this course is to instruct the students in those methods of physical diagnosis particularly referable to surgical diseases.
 The student is instructed in the methods of physical examination of the abdomen, spine, joints, and deformities.
 One hour a week during the third trimester of the second year.
 Dr. Edwards. - 3.
-Surgical Pathology.-The object of this course is to teach surgery from the viewpoint of anatomical and physiological pathology.
+SURGICAL PATHOLOGY.-The object of this course is to teach surgery from the viewpoint of anatomical and physiological pathology.
 Specimens from the operating room, case histories, laboratory experiments and occasional patients from the wards are used to demonstrate the most frequent surgical diseases.
 Three hours a week throughout the third year.
 Dr. Daniel. - 4.
 SURGICAL CLINICS.-The students of the third and fourth-year classes are expected to attend two surgical clinics each week.
 The subjects considered at these clinics vary with the clinical material available.
 In so far as it is possible an attempt is made to have the various instructors present well-studied cases illustrating surgical conditions with which the instructor is particularly familiar.
 Two hours a week throughout the third and fourth years.
-Dr. Brooks and Dr. Pilcher. - 5.
-Surgical Wards.-For one trimester one-third of the third-year students serve as assistants in the surgical wards of the Vander-bilt University Hospital from 8:30 to 11:30 a. m. daily.
-The students, under the direction of the staff, make the records of the histories, physical examinations and the usual laboratory tests.
-Ward rounds are made daily by various members of the surgical staff at which times the ward cases are discussed with the students.
-The students may be present in the operating rooms at such times as their required work permits.
-When possible the student is permitted to assist in a surgical operation which is performed upon a patient assigned to him in the ward.
-Approximately twenty hours a week during one trimester of the third year.
-Dr. Brooks and Staff. - 6.
-SURGICAL OUT-PATIENT SERVICE.-For one trimester the students of the fourth-year class serve daily as assistants in the out-clinics of general surgery, orthopedic surgery and genito-urinary surgery
+Dr. Brooks and Dr. Pilcher.